AnkitBarik/codes_for_fun/README.md

 Collection of stuff that I did for fun and don't want to lose.

 1. A [Jupyter notebook](http://jupyter.org/) to view the Mandelbrot set.
-2. Second one to view potential and electric field due to two charges.
+2. View potential and electric field due to two charges.